Jp-31/bobobot/README.md

 For support please use [NatalieSupport](https://t.me/NatalieSupport)!

+## Credits
+A huge thanks to [Paul](https://github.com/PaulSonOfLars) for creating [Marie](https://github.com/PaulSonOfLars/tgbot)!
+Without his work we wouldn't have started off and evolved to where we are now!

+We'd also like to thank everyone involved in helping Paul create Marie!

 ## Starting the bot.

 Once you've setup your database and your configuration (see below) is complete, simply run: